High-order numerical integration on self-affine sets: Error estimates

-\end{theorem} \begin{proof} Both results follow from the expression \cref{eq:error_cubature_recall} combined with \cref{thm:approx_error}.
-The estimate in the \( \IFS \)-invariant case is a corollary of \cref{prop:weight_tensor}. \end{proof} Compared to the error estimates of the tensor-product cubatures on the domains \( \Pi_{i=1}^n \icc{a_i}{b_i} \), we see that in the \( \IFS \)-invariant case our estimates are worse by a factor of \( \log^n (N+1) \), due to a potential growth of cubature weights.
+Compared to the best approximation error estimates obtained for the tensor-product polynomials approximation of smooth functions in the domains \( \Pi_{i=1}^n \icc{a_i}{b_i} \), see~\cite{schultz}, we see that in the \( \IFS \)-invariant case our estimates are worse by a factor of \( \log^n (N+1) \), due to a potential growth of cubature weights.